-Since my publisher didn’t think this piece made sense for the book, I decided to share it with you here.
+Since my publisher didn’t think this piece made sense for the book, Healthy Eating, Healthy World, I decided to share it with you here.
 I am often asked, “how does a guy go from being a senior corporate executive with Ralph Lauren to trying to save the planet with healthy eating?”
 Here’s the answer to that question.

 The Beginning of My Polo Era

 I first met Ralph Lauren in person in the Spring of 1984 when I was named president of Polo for Boys, a licensed division that marketed boys apparel.
-A few years later, I joined the parent company, Polo Ralph Lauren Corporation as a senior vice president and was later promoted to executive vice president.
+A few years later, I joined the parent company, Polo Ralph Lauren Corporation as the only senior vice president (at the time) and was later promoted to executive vice president.

 While working for Ralph Lauren from 1987 to 1994, I didn’t learn a darn thing about nutrition and health, but I learned a great deal about vision, passion, and refusal to compromise one’s principles.
 Ralph was passionate about his vision, never compromised his core beliefs, and inspired all of those around him to embrace and promote his overall lifestyle vision.